flatpak/flatpak.github.io/source/developer.html.haml.markdown

       directory=lib/extensions/gstreamer-1.0
       subdirectories=true

   The subdirectories=true key instructs flatpak to mount e.g. a org.freedesktop.Platform.GStreamer.mp3 runtime on /usr/lib/extensions/gstreamer-1.0/mp3 in the sandbox.
-The gstramer libraries in the org.freedesktop.Platform runtime have been configured to look in this place for plugins.
+The gstreamer libraries in the org.freedesktop.Platform runtime have been configured to look in this place for plugins.

   ## Building Simple Apps